akkarn1689/eCommerce-Backend/README.md

 # E-Commerce Backend

-Welcome to the E-Commerce Backend, an advanced server-side application that provides a robust foundation for building a comprehensive e-commerce platform.
-This backend system is designed to facilitate seamless online shopping experiences, from product browsing to checkout and order fulfillment.

-## Project Overview

-Our e-commerce backend is a Node.js application that leverages Express.js for creating a structured, scalable, and efficient RESTful API.
-The system is backed by MongoDB, a NoSQL database, to ensure high performance and flexible data handling for e-commerce operations.

 ## Features

 - **User Authentication and Authorization:** Secure sign-up and sign-in processes with role-based access control, allowing for clear distinction between customer and administrator privileges.